The Kids & YA Festival is now SOLD OUT

 RA Spratt wrote Friday Barnes, Girl Detective and The Adventures of Nanny Piggins.
 Her new series is The Peski Kids—the story of siblings who have to stop fighting with each other for just long enough to fight crime.
 RA lives in Bowral with her husband and two daughters.
 She has three chickens, two goldfish and […]

 Zoe Walton is a publisher of books for young readers at Penguin Random House Australia.
-Zoe edits New York Times best-selling author John Flanagan, whose Ranger’s Apprentice and Brotherband series have sold 15 million copies worldwide.
-She also publishes many popular and award-winning Australian authors, including Deborah Abela, Tristan Bancks, Fleur Ferris, Emily Gale, Tim […]
+Zoe edits New York Times bestselling author John Flanagan, whose Ranger’s Apprentice and Brotherband series have sold fifteen million copies worldwide.
+She also publishes many popular and award-winning Australian authors, including Deborah Abela, Tristan Bancks, Fleur Ferris, Emily Gale, Tim Harris, Belinda […]

 Debra Tidball is a social worker who morphed into an author.
 Her latest picture book, The Scared Book, is a CBCA Notable and heaps of interactive fun, and the gentler When I See Grandma was short-listed for the Speech Pathology Book of the Year.
 She has flash fiction and short stories published, and she blogs, […]